 Best Choices

 Moisture-resistant window materials such as wood-resin composite, vinyl, and fiberglass will hold up well in the Pacific Northwest.
 Windows with high resistance to temperature transference are a must.
-Look for U-values of 0.3 or lower for the best insulation features.
+Look for energy star or U-values of 0.3 or lower for the best insulation features.
 On the flip side, summer in this region is traditionally mild and also fairly short.
 Therefore, you will want to look for windows with a higher solar heat gain coefficient (SHGC).

 Worst Choices